fardog/anton/README.md

 # anton

-A quick and dirty air sensor, using the [ZH03B][] particulate matter sensor.
-Submits data directly to an [InfluxDB][] v1 instance, without auth.
+A quick and dirty air sensor which submits data directly to an [InfluxDB][] v1 instance, without auth.

 I built this because the west coast is on fire, and I ran out of [Luftdaten][] sensor parts.
 It's not pretty or full featured but it works.